How to Get the Most out of Your Woodworking Tools

 Design and build a one-of-a-kind piece of furniture.
 Start with a discussion on the characteristics of wood to gain an understanding of the design and building process.
 Cover all machines used in dimensioning and shaping lumber and learn various methods of joinery for different structures to ensure strength and longevity.
 Explore different kinds of finishes, including milk paint.

-Registration is open!.
+Discounted Registration still available.
 Click here to sign up.

 Sit On It